wpilibsuite/allwpilib/design-docs/opmodes-commandbased.md

 # Drawbacks

-Command-based modes and non-command-based modes cannot be intermixed in a single project.
+Command-based opmodes and non-command-based opmodes cannot be intermixed in a single project.
 The benefit of this is cleaner integration with the rest of the command-based framework, including proper handling of periodic subsystem behaviors in disabled mode, which otherwise might be a common error for teams.
-In addition, command-based subsystems would need to expose significant non-command-based behaviors to make them usable in non-command-based modes, which would likely create potential for additional issues in writing normal command-based code (where subsystem implementation details should be black-boxed from commands).
+In addition, command-based subsystems would need to expose significant non-command-based behaviors to make them usable in non-command-based opmodes, which would likely create potential for additional issues in writing normal command-based code (where subsystem implementation details should be black-boxed from commands).

 # Alternatives

-Make command-based modes interoperate with non-command modes by using the same base class and only having the scheduler run if one of those modes is active.
+Make command-based opmodes interoperate with non-command opmodes by using the same base class and only having the scheduler run if one of those opmodes is active.

 # Trades

-- Binding teleop joysticks is very verbose if different behavior is desired in different teleop modes.
-Maybe add to CommandMode a separate event loop that's only active in that mode?
-At the minimum, it may make sense to add CommandMode overloads to joysticks so users could write `driverController.x(teleop)` instead of `teleop.running.and(driverController.x())`?
+- Binding teleop joysticks is very verbose if different behavior is desired in different teleop opmodes.
+Maybe add to CommandOpMode a separate event loop that's only active in that opmode?
+At the minimum, it may make sense to add CommandOpMode overloads to joysticks so users could write `driverController.x(teleop)` instead of `teleop.running.and(driverController.x())`?
 - Is the `beforeScheduler()` / `afterScheduler()` split beneficial?
 Or should we just have `robotPeriodic()` showing the `CommandScheduler.run()` code in it like we do in 2025?
 - Related: should we remove the built-in `periodic()` from the `Subsystem` interface?
 Split it into before/after?